Weekly COVID-19 round up: March 29 to April 6

 AppHealthCare reported no new deaths in the week of March 29 to April 6 with the last reported death on Feb.
 16.

-As of April 5, AppHealthCare reports 142 people have been hospitalized in its three-county district that also includes Ashe and Alleghany counties.
+As of April 5, AppHealthCare reported 142 people have been hospitalized in its three-county district that also includes Ashe and Alleghany counties.

 AppHealthCare reported 10 active clusters in Watauga County in its last situation update March 26.
 The agency did not provide a situation update on April 2 due to the Good Friday holiday.